liang2kl/liang2kl.github.io/content/index.md

 <div class="dashed-line"></div>

 **University of California, San Diego**<br/>
-*Master in Computer Science and Technology*
+*Master in Computer Science and Engineering*

 - 2024.9 - expected 2026
 - GPA: N/A